jsing3r/tfprovider-rules-with-vars/README.md

 ## Directions
 - Setup the required service account in Wiz.
 - cd into TF folder
-- Set Wiz service account creditials and initials or something unique to identify your rules in Wiz.
+- Set Wiz service account credentials and initials or something unique to identify your rules in Wiz.
 You can set as environment variables (otherwise follow prompts when using terraform commands)
    ```
     export TF_VAR_WIZ_CLIENT_ID="<value>"
     export TF_VAR_WIZ_CLIENT_SECRET="<value>"